 Have a clear division of responsibilities

-The data center isn’t responsible for the server security.
-They are just providing a framework to build on.
-Usually, they only provide hardware and provide software for its management.
-The configurations, however, would usually fall on the client.
+The data center isn't responsible for server security.
+It just provides a framework on which to build.
+Usually, it only includes hardware and software for its management.
+The configurations, however, typically fall on the client.

 Your overall security status will depend on both parties sharing the responsibility of ensuring data security in the cloud.
 It will only work if both parties have clear responsibilities and each carries out its share.